Image Blocks add individual images to pages and blog posts. You can upload your own images, or license stock photographs from Getty Images.

 Use the Clickthrough URL field to set your link for the image or button.
 You can link your image to another page of your site, an external site, or a file.

-Use the Style Editor to customize the button.
+Use the Site Styles panel to customize the button.
 Scroll down to the section for that layout to adjust these tweaks:

 - Button Font - Set the button font and size